arnaudderison/noleaks/README.md

 Add a small debugging function to find out where the leaks are, and you've got the solution.

-⚠️ with large memory values in multithreaded mode, some bugs have yet to be resolved Prototype :
+⚠️ with large memory values in multithreaded mode, some bugs have yet to be resolved.

+Prototype :
 ```c
 void *nlmalloc(size_t size);